Skip to main content

 ZMK is still in its infancy, so there’s a learning curve involved.
 But if you’d like to try it out, please check out the development documentation and the other FAQs.
 Please keep in mind that the project team is still small, so our support capability is limited whilst we focus on development.
 But we’ll try our best!
 Interested developers are also very welcome to contribute!

-Why boards and shields?
-Why not just “keyboard”?
+What are boards and shields?
+Why not just "keyboard"?

 Does ZMK support wired split?